• Skip to primary navigation

 APR stands for Annual Percentage Rate.
 The APR tells you how much interest you’ll pay over a year.
 A lower APR means you’ll pay less interest than a larger APR.

-Credit cards that charge an APR of 25% cost about one-quarter of your balance amount per year in interest.
+Credit cards that charge an APR of 25% cost about one-quarter of your annual balance amount in interest.
 For instance, if you take out a loan or owe a credit card balance of $10,000 and your APR is 25%, it will accumulate approximately one-quarter of its balance in a year, or about $2,500.

 If the APR is 2.5%, the balance will accumulate about $250 instead.
 If the balance changes, the accrued interest goes up and down, too.
+The simplest way to think of the APR is the amount it costs you to borrow.

 What are Loan Terms?